cosmoswafer/adventofjs/Challenge06/README.md

 User rem unit to define the font-size is better then using px.
 By default most of the web browser is using 16pt as the root font-size.

+We used some pseudo elements to locate the knob element.
+And added the colour on it.
+The border line outside of the knob is done by using outline since border width will consume the inner space of the knob.

+One tricky thing is the progress bar.
+It could be done by using pseudo element in Firefox, but not available on Google Chrome.

 ### JavaScript